codeghost715/codeghost715/README.md

 - 👋 Hi, I’m @codeghost715
 - 👀 I’m interested in getting a better job
-- 🌱 I’m currently learning java Script
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on anything helpful
-- 📫 How to reach me message me
+- 📫 How to reach me, message me

 <!---
 codeghost715/codeghost715 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.